 Every organization has certain writing standards that they want their team members to follow.
 Maybe they want to make sure that their CEO’s unusual name is spelled correctly, or that their most-used acronyms are punctuated consistently.
 Enforcing those standards can be very difficult.
 It’s one thing to write a detailed style guide but ensuring employees use it (or even find it) is a bigger challenge.

 ProWritingAid allows organizations to create their own style guide.
 You can automate your rules so that your team’s writing is always on-brand.
 We’ll show you how to set up basic rules here – there’s plenty you can do with simple rules.
 In fact, most organization-specific rules focus on terminology, including correct spellings, punctuation and capitalization.
 And these are among the simplest rules to create.
-If you are more experienced with Natural Language Processing, we’ll be publishing more guidelines for more detailed rule writing very soon.
+If you are more experienced with Natural Language Processing, we have a detailed rule writing guide you can review here.

 How Does Creating a Custom Style Guide Work?